Alexander Richardson (MP)

 Sir Alexander Richardson (27 March 1864 – 30 March 1928) was Conservative MP for Gravesend.

 Before becoming an MP, he was a journalist and editor who specialised in engineering subjects.
 He was a long-time editor of Engineering magazine.
 He also wrote numerous historical works about engineering and engineering firm histories.

 He was first elected at a by-election in 1918 during the war, was re-elected in the general elections of 1918 and 1922, but lost the seat to Labour in 1923.
-He was knighted in 1922.
+He was knighted in the 1922 ew Year Honours.